 If it was not for dairy cows and their ability to consume the byproducts from other industries, the environmental sustainability of many industries would look far different.
 But this detail is often left out when different areas of the food industry are pitted against each other.
+Learning about what dairy cows eat is an important part of understanding the dairy industry and why it is so vital to the U.S. economy.

 Dairy is unfairly accused of being an unsustainable food, especially when there are alternative beverages like almond “milk” available.